nexon33/EvilPuppetJS/README.md

 ## Known problems

- - Syncing the textfields between the browsers can be improved
+ - Syncing the textfields between the browsers can be improved.

+ - diffDOM library issues which end up also being EvilPuppet's problems.

  - Many other things too much to list for now.